 What do you think of Elihu’s anger towards Job and towards the three friends?
 Is he justified?
 Elihu is the angry young man who charges in where angels fear to tread!
 His words burst forth in a passionate torrent.
 Elihu paints himself as the angel in 33:23 who comes to mediate between God and Job.
 Elihu will plead with God for Job, so he begs Job to repent of his sin!
 Elihu, too, believes that the issue is Job’s sin.

-Elihu is full of wrath that Job would acquit himself as innocent before the Lord.
+Here is Elihu, a young man who has listened to the debate thus far.
+Full of wrath at both Job and his friends.
+Wrath that Job would acquit himself as innocent before the Lord.

-Jesus came to save sinners, such as we are.
-He came to call the lost, the lonely, the down and sorrowed, the burdened.
+Jesus came to call the lost, the lonely, the down and sorrowed, the burdened.